WordPress/gutenberg/docs/reference-guides/data/data-core-edit-site.md

 ### toggleDistractionFree

-Action that toggles distraction free mode.
-DFM expects there are no sidebars, as due to the z-index values set, you can't close sidebars.
+Action that toggles Distraction free mode.
+Distraction free mode expects there are no sidebars, as due to the z-index values set, you can't close sidebars.

 ### toggleFeature